alexcomrie/The-Hub/README.md

 # The Hub Web App

-A modern web application for a whide range services and products.
+A modern web application for a wide range services and products.
 Built with TypeScript, React, and Vite.

 ## Features